 Will my child be able to socialise at break or lunch?

 A: No. As part of this plan there is no break or lunch.
-Students will only be in school for one 2 hour session on Monday, Tuesday and Wednesday.
+Transition procedures between lessons are outlined below.

 My child normally receives TA support or 1:1 support will they still get this?